 - 23. "National Pollutant Discharge Elimination System" means the national program for issuing, modifying, revoking and reissuing, terminating, monitoring and enforcing permits, and imposing and enforcing pretreatment requirements under Sections 307, 402, 318, and 405 of the Clean Water Act. - 24.
-"POTW" means Publicly Owned Treatment Works; a treatment works (see Part IV.29 below) which is owned by a state or municipality.
+"POTW" means Publicly Owned Treatment Works; - 25.
+"Reduction of CBOD5/BOD5 and TSS in mg/l Formula"

-25. "Reduction of CBOD5/BOD5 and TSS in mg/l Formula": [(Influent - Effluent) / Influent] × 100
+$[(Influent - Effluent) / Influent] \times 100$

 - 26. "Severe property damage" means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
 Severe property damage does not mean economic loss caused by delays in products. - 27.
 "Sewage sludge" means the solids, residues, and precipitate separated from or created in sewage by the unit processes at a POTW.
 Sewage as used in this definition means any wastes, including wastes from humans, households, commercial establishments, industries, and stormwater runoff that are discharged to or otherwise enter a POTW. - 28.
-"7-day Average" also known as "average weekly," means the highest allowable average of "daily discharges" over a calendar week, calculated as the sum of all "daily discharges"

-measured during a calendar week divided by the number of "daily discharges" measured during that week.

-29. "Treatment works" means any devices and systems used in storage, treatment, recycling, and reclamation of municipal sewage and industrial wastes, of a liquid nature to implement section 201 of the Act, or necessary to recycle reuse water at the most economic cost over the estimated life of the works, including intercepting sewers, sewage collection systems, pumping, power and other equipment, and alterations thereof; elements essential to provide a reliable recycled supply such as standby treatment units and clear well facilities, and any works, including site acquisition of the land that will be an integral part of the treatment process or is used for ultimate disposal of residues resulting from such treatment.
+"7-Day Average" Also known as "average weekly" means the highest allowable average of "daily discharges" over a calendar week, calculated as the sum of all "daily discharges" measured during a calendar week divided by the number of "daily discharges" measured during that week.
+The 7-Day Average for Fecal Coliform Bacteria (FCB) or E-Coli is the geometric mean of the "daily discharges" of all effluent samples collected during a calendar week in colonies per 100 ml. - 29.
+"Treatment works" means any devices and systems used in storage, treatment, recycling, and reclamation of municipal sewage and industrial wastes, of a liquid nature to implement section 201 of the Act, or necessary to recycle reuse water at the most economic cost over the estimated life of the works, including intercepting sewers, sewage collection systems, pumping, power and other equipment, and alterations thereof; elements essential to provide a reliable recycled supply such as standby treatment units and clear well facilities, and any works, including site acquisition of the land that will be an integral part of the treatment process or is used for ultimate disposal of residues resulting from such treatment.